 This Strategic Plan outlines a 20-year vision for Victoria that is unreservedly ambitious and commits the University to uphold a set of institutional values.

-Victoria University of Wellington will be world-leading capital city university and one of the great global-civic universities.
+Victoria University of Wellington will be a world-leading capital city university and one of the great global-civic universities.
 The University will adopt a distinctive academic emphasis, underpinned by excellence and with a particular focus on advancing Wellington, New Zealand and the Asia-Pacific region.

 Victoria will be imbued with distinctive qualities through its values and through the Treaty of Waitangi, mātauranga Māori and te reo Māori.
 The University will be distinguished internationally by the excellence of its fundamental and applied research, the success of its alumni and the depth of its intellectual influence.

-The student experience at Victoria, the quality and relevance of the teaching and learning and the career opportunities that result will be second to none.
+The student experience at Victoria, the quality and relevance of the teaching and learning, and the career opportunities that result, will be second to none.
 Victoria’s staff, postgraduate and undergraduate students will be proud of the role they play in cultivating intellectual, social, cultural and creative capital.
 They will thrive in Victoria’s highly creative, multidisciplinary and entrepreneurial environment.